MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 ### 8. Example of results obtainable from MVP and their interpretation

+`MVP()` function automatically outputs visuals from the GWAS analysis if you add the option `"plot"` to the vector of `file.output` argument (see above).
+Plots can also be viewed separately and customized with many options, see rMVP original github for more details [https://github.com/xiaolei-lab/rMVP?tab=readme-ov-file#output]([url](https://github.com/xiaolei-lab/rMVP?tab=readme-ov-file#output)).

 #### 8.1.
-QQ plots
+Q-Q plots

-QQ plots are generally produced to help assess the quality of the GWAS analysis.
+Q-Q plots are generally produced to help assess the quality of the GWAS analysis.
 They can help identify if there are deviations from the expected distribution, which can indicate potential issues such as population stratification, genotyping errors, or true genetic associations.

 ![Sample_QQplots_combined](https://github.com/user-attachments/assets/150fcbe7-7740-471e-a6b7-e6c258a64e24)

-If the points on the QQ plot follow the diagonal line, it suggests that the observed p-values match the expected distribution, indicating no systematic bias.
+If the points on the Q-Q plot follow the diagonal line, it suggests that the observed p-values match the expected distribution, indicating no systematic bias.
 Deviations above the line, especially at the tail, suggest an excess of small p-values, which could indicate true associations or potential confounding factors.
-So for instance, in the above sample QQ plots, the middle QQ plot would indicate better that the method used may be the best suited out of the three shown.
+So for instance, in the above sample Q-Q plots, the middle Q-Q plot would indicate that the method used may be the best suited out of the three shown.

 #### 8.2.
 Manhattan plots (association strength between individual loci and the studied phenotype)